j123and/regime-forecast-lite/README.md

 * `SERVICE_API_KEY` — if set, `/predict` and `/truth` require header `x-api-key: <key>`.
 * `RATE_LIMIT_PER_MINUTE` — per-key windowed counter; set `>0` to enable.
+* `SNAPSHOT_PATH` — JSON snapshot path for in-memory state on shutdown/start.
-* * Best-effort on clean shutdown.
+* Best-effort on clean shutdown.
 On crash you may lose recent state; use periodic external snapshots if you care about durability.
 * `PENDING_CAP` — max pending predictions indexed for `/truth` matching.
 * `max_series` — LRU cap for series pipelines in memory.
 * `truth_ttl_sec`, `truth_max_ids` — idempotency cache tuning.